Guidelines for the Dharma Students

 Non-sectarianism and non-confusion

 I think Rimé is a nice idea, like sharing Dharma with your friends.
-I don’t have problems with the idea of REMI.
-Actually, my grandmother was a devotee of the Kagyu tradition and many of my family members were also Kagyu; some were Sakya and a few were Nyingma.
-My family members were very respectful of each other’s traditions, lineages and practices; they accommodated and supported each other.
-My great uncle Sachu Tulku Rinpoche was a revered Guru of the Karma Kagyu tradition; he was a master of the six yogas of Naropa.
-My great uncle Taruk Tulku Rinpoche was a revered Guru of Sakya tradition; he was a Tantric master and a Tibetan Amchi doctor.
+My grandmother was a devotee of the Kagyu tradition and many of my family members were also Kagyu; some were Sakya and a few were Nyingma.
+My family members were very respectful of each other’s traditions, lineages and practices.
+They accommodated and supported each other.
+My great-uncle Sachu Tulku Rinpoche was a revered Guru of the Karma Kagyu tradition; he was a master of the Six Yogas of Naropa.
+My great-uncle Taruk Tulku Rinpoche was a revered Guru of the Sakya tradition; he was a Tantric master and a Tibetan Amchi doctor.
 My own previous incarnation, Lama Karma Kunchog Tenzing, was a scholar, astrologer and yogi of the Karma Kagyu lineage and abbot of Zuru monastery in Tibet.
-As a young boy, I was recognized as the true incarnation of Lama Karma Kunchog Tenzing by Jetrung Rinpoche of the Nyingma tradition, who was head of Jetrung Gompa in Zadoh district, Tibet, by the 16th Gyalwa Karmapa Rangjung Rigpe Dorje and by Kyabje Trijang Rinpoche.
+As a young boy, I was recognized as the true incarnation of Lama Karma Kunchog Tenzing by Jetrung Rinpoche of the Nyingma tradition, who was head of the Jetrung Gompa in Zadoh district, Tibet.
+I was also recognised as this reincarnation by the 16th Gyalwa Karmapa Rangjung Rigpe Dorje of the Karma Kagyu tradition, and by Kyabje Trijang Rinpoche of the Gelug tradition.
 Because my previous incarnations were as Karma Kagyu Lamas, I have deep feeling and love for the Karma Kagyu lineage.
 In fact, I have raised funds to rebuild Zuru Monastery in Tibet.

 Organizing your Dharma practice

 Ask yourself questions about the state of your Dharma practice and where it is at this point in your life.
-Ultimately you have to take responsibility of your own Dharma practice.
+Ultimately you have to take responsibility for your own Dharma practice.
 The teacher is not going to practise for you.
 If you do not practise Dharma, no teacher anywhere can transform you into a Buddha.
 According to the Buddhist teaching of Tathagatagharba, we all have Buddha nature naturally, and we are all destined to become a Buddha sometime in the future, but there is no Enlightenment without Dharma practice.
 Buddha said life is like a dream.
 It is as transient as a flash of lightning; twenty, forty, sixty, eighty years pass as quickly as clouds moving across the sky.
-We think there is time, but there is not.
+We think there is always more time, but this is misguided.
 We will all die one day.
 We have to be serious Dharma practitioners now.
 Organizing our own Dharma practice means being aware of time: what practices do we have the time and energy to do before death comes?